kayex/sirius/README.md

 --

 ### geocode
-Type `!address` followed by any sort of geographical location, and the `geocode` extension will fetch the exact address and coordinates for you.
+Type `!address` followed by any sort of geographical location, and the `geocode` extension will show the exact address and coordinates.

 >**kayex**: !address Empire State Building